oss-wish-list/oss-wishlist-website/README.md

 ### Project Status
 This is a working demo platform connecting open source maintainers with practitioners and ecosystem sponsors.

+### AI Assistance
+Portions of this codebase were developed with assistance from AI tools, specifically GitHub Copilot with Claude Sonnet 4.5.
+All AI-generated code has been reviewed, tested, and modified to meet project standards and security requirements.

 ### Contributing
 The platform uses markdown-based content management.
 To add new content, create markdown files in the appropriate `src/content/` subdirectory.